What is a Medicaid work requirement?

 Do any states currently have Medicaid work requirements?

-As of late 2024, Georgia is the only state in the country that has a Medicaid work requirement.
-It took effect in July 2023, for people who want to enroll in the state’s partial Medicaid expansion, which is called Georgia Pathways to Coverage.
-This program is available to adults under age 65 with household income below the poverty level, but only if they’re working at least 80 hours per month and reporting their work to the state.
+As of April 2025, Georgia is the only state in the country with a Medicaid work requirement.
+It took effect in July 2023, for people who want to enroll in the state's partial Medicaid expansion, which is called Georgia Pathways to Coverage.
+This program is available to adults under age 65 with household income below the poverty level, but only if they're working at least 80 hours per month and reporting their work to the state.

-But by mid-2024, a year after the program began, only 4,231 people had enrolled in Georgia Pathways.3 This extremely low enrollment is due in large part to the work requirement and associated paperwork.4
+But by March 2025, nearly two years after the program began, only 7,000 people were enrolled in Georgia Pathways.7 This extremely low enrollment is due in large part to the work requirement and associated paperwork.8

 The Trump administration approved Georgia's Medicaid work requirement in 2020, but the Biden administration subsequently revoked the approval.
 In 2022, however, a U.S. District Judge ruled that HHS acted in an "arbitrary and capricious" manner when they revoked Georgia's Medicaid work requirement approval, thus clearing the way for Georgia to implement its Medicaid work requirement in conjunction with a partial expansion of Medicaid, starting in mid-2023.